gdbroman/broman.blog/category/essays.md

 permalink: essays
 ---

 Read anything older than 10 posts ago at your own risk.
-I can't stand it.